Ifadah0419/Ifadah0419.github.io/README.md

 - Led community service projects in Gemawang Village, Semarang.
 - Collaborated with other staff members to implement work programs.

 ## RESEARCH & PROJECTS

+### [Influence of Instagram Informations and Perceived green value on Gen Z thrifting interest ]
+#### Tim 2 Leader Talk Sustainable Reserach project _(June 2022 - December 2022)_
+- Sharing  green-value related information on Instagram has a positive effect on  thrifting  purchase  intentions;
+- The  perceived  green values and The subjective norms are detected as a mediating role  in  the  thrifting  behaviors.

+### [Grape Propagation Improvement and Natural Plant Growth Regulators Utilization]
+#### Thesis Research Project _(June 2022 - January 2023)_
+- Natural planth growth regulators increased the number of roots, fresh weight and sry weight up to 15% compared to the control group.

+### [Net Impact - Diponegoro Chapter] (https://ceritaifadah.wordpress.com/net-impact-diponegoro-chapter/)
+#### Organizer  _(March 2021 - January 2022)_
+- Planned, organized and Led a community services regarding organic waste management
+- Provided consultations, mentoring, and suggestions.
+- Educated children and teenager conncerning in household waste management.

 ### [DC iOS Meetup](https://devcommunity.org/#/)
 #### Co-Organizer _(January 2020 – present)_
 - Created a community of iOS developers in the DMV area by facilitating speakers from a variety of backgrounds